nilsson46/r6guides/README.md

     mvn clean install
     ```

+3. Lombok installation:
+    - If you are using IntelliJ IDEA, install the Lombok plugin from the marketplace.
+    - Enable annotation processing in your IDE settings.

-3. Start the database with Docker Compose:
+4. Start the database with Docker Compose:
     ```sh
     docker-compose up -d
     ```

-4. Run the application:
+5. Run the application:
     ```sh
     mvn spring-boot:run
     ```